dmccreary/dmccreary/docs/transcripts/the-robo-ceo.md

 It’s a discovery process, and I like to call that "strategic serendipity."
 Just like the name "Chaos Orchestra," which combines the ideas of uncontrolled chaos and orchestrated order, strategies to support serendipitous discoveries require holding oppositional concepts in mind.
 We’re creating a platform that allows for innovation, even though we cannot predict it.

+## Explainability

-Host: We’ve made huge advancements in AI in the past decades, but there’s still a problem with explainability.
+**Host:** We’ve made huge advancements in AI in the past decades, but there’s still a problem with explainability.
 AI recommendations produced by neural networks often come from a "black box" that takes input and gives results without clear reasoning.
 This is a challenge for CEOs who have to make strategic decisions, like restructuring a company or deciding where to build a new plant.
 These decisions have a huge impact on the company’s future.
 What would it take for a CEO to trust a system like this, and what’s the role of knowledge graphs in building that trust?

 **Dan McCreary:** Great question.
 Knowledge graph architecture is a core piece of the explainability puzzle.
 To visualize this, consider a deep learning neural network like GPT-3, which has 175 billion parameters.
 Text comes in, it goes through the network, and generates output.
 But if you ask how or why it generated that output, it’s very difficult to explain.